 Watercolors can be controlled to a certain extent, but there is always an element of surprise.

-Apply masking fluid to preserve the highlights.
+Apply masking fluid to preserve the highlights on the light side.

 The complimentary colors of yellow and purple make the purple flowers stand out against the yellow background.
+Contrasting colors is a part of painting watercolor flowers.

 Soften the edges of the highlight areas to make a